Hi Guys. Hi from Andrea Unger.

-So that it is proportional to the price of the underlying in that moment.
-Common sense and also some gurus in literature say that a percentage stop is better, because it adapts to the situation of the moment.
+So that it is proportional to the price of the underlying at that moment.
+Common sense and also some gurus in literature say that a percentage stop is better because it adapts to the situation of the moment.

 On let’s say forex, Eur/USD pair, you had a period where it was quoting less than one and there has been a period where it was one point five.
 So obviously there was a huge difference, and the claims are that a percentage stop would have been better adapting to the situation when it was quoting one or when it was one point five.

 And this makes absolute sense.
 It is common sense.
 And, it’s hard to believe that it could be different, but the reality I discovered, or at least my reality sounds different.
 All the tests I run show that in my strategies, a fixed dollar stop, works better than a percentage stop.